 It’s suite of metrics, like Organic CTR, Difficulty, and Domain Authority, are proprietary and quite useful for SEO.

 SEMRush is better for getting specific, accurate SEO data — almost anything you can imagine — and displaying it in a way that is easy to read and export.
 Where it really shines is its competitor organic data, which can give you all the keywords a competitor’s page is ranking for, which is very helpful for SEO or PPC keyword research.
 And it’s also extremely accurate.
 It’s metrics and filtering options are incredible.
 And it’s new keyword research and SEO audit tools are quite impressive as well.

 SEMRush filtering options for keywords and backlinks is also on point.

 The one big differentiator between the tools would be accuracy and thoroughness of data.
 SEMRush takes the cake for this.
 Being able to accurately track your keyword performance and report on it for any range of time is important for client reporting and staying accountable.
 Also, Moz’s data can sometimes be inaccurate, which can destroy trust and cause confusion when assessing your performance.

 Try Out SEMRush for Free

 Full disclosure: Since we’ve switched and we’re savvy entrepreneurs, we set up an affiliate account with SEMRush.
-That means that if you try out SEMRush through the tool below and decide to purchase, we get a commission at no extra cost to you.
+That means that if you try out SEMRush through our link above and decide to purchase, we get a commission at no extra cost to you.
 Our affiliation did not affect the article because it was written before we became affiliates.

 Is Moz worth it?
 For some people, yes.
 Depending on your unique needs, you may place a higher value on the superior analytics and metrics that Moz provides or its Client management features.
 However, we decided to go with SEMRush.